bisht-ruchir-007/video-streaming-api/README.md

 ## Description

-This repository contains the **Video Engagement Statistics System** built using **Spring Boot**.
-The system tracks and manages video engagement data such as impressions, views, and interactions for a video streaming platform.
-It includes several services for handling video content, retrieving engagement statistics, and managing video metadata.
+This Module contains the **Video Engagement & Management System**, a robust Spring Boot application designed to **handle video content**, **metadata management**, and **user engagement analytics** for a video streaming platform.
+The system facilitates seamless video publishing, playback, search functionality, and engagement tracking, including impressions, views, and user interactions.
+It follows a scalable microservices architecture with secure authentication, efficient data handling, and optimized API endpoints to ensure high performance and reliability.

 ---